Structure, Perfect Divisibility and Coloring of ($P_2\cup P_4, C_3$)-Free Graphs: introduction

-Notice that the graph $F_1$, which is ($P_2\cup P_4$, bull)-free, is not perfectly divisible.
-Therefore, there exists a ($P_2\cup P_4$, bull)-free graph with $\omega(G)=2$ which is not perfectly divisible.
-Very recently, Deng and Chang \cite{DC2025} proved that every ($P_2\cup P_3$, bull)-free graph $G$ with $\omega(G)\geq3$ has a partition $(X,Y)$ such that the graph induced by $X$ is perfect and the graph induced by $Y$ has clique number less than $\omega(G)$ if $G$ admits no homogeneous set; latter, Chen and Wang \cite{CW2025} extend such property to the larger class of graphs by replacing the condition $P_2\cup P_3$-freeness by $P_2\cup P_4$-freeness.
-In fact, the graph $G$ obtained from $F_1$ by adding a $K_n$ in which each vertex is adjacent to all the vertices in $F_1$ is ($P_2\cup P_4$, bull)-free with clique number $n+2$ and not perfectly divisible.
-A natural problem is that under what conditions is ($P_2\cup P_4$, bull)-free graph perfectly divisible.
-In this paper, we prove the following theorem.
+Notice that $F_1$ is a ($P_2\cup P_4$, bull)-free and not perfectly divisible graph with $\omega=2$.
+So, It is not the case that every ($P_2\cup P_4$, bull)-free graph is perfectly divisible.
+Very recently, Deng and Chang \cite{DC2025} proved that every ($P_2\cup P_3$, bull)-free graph $G$ with $\omega(G)\geq3$ has a partition $(X,Y)$ such that the graph induced by $X$ is perfect and the graph induced by $Y$ has clique number less than $\omega(G)$ if $G$ admits no homogeneous set; latter, Chen and Wang \cite{CW2025} extend such property to the larger class of graphs by replacing the condition $(P_2\cup P_3)$-freeness by $(P_2\cup P_4)$-freeness.
+Actually, the graph $G$ obtained from $F_1$ by adding a $K_n$ in which each vertex is complete to $V(F_1)$ is ($P_2\cup P_4$, bull)-free with clique number $n+2$ and not perfectly divisible.

+In this paper, we prove the following theorem, which generalizes the main results of Deng and Chang\cite{DC2025}, and Chen and Wang\cite{CW2025}.

 \begin{theorem} Let $G$ be a $(P_2\cup P_4, \text{bull})$-free graph.
 Then $G$ is perfectly divisible if and only if $G$ is $F_1$-free. \end{theorem}